-Petroleo Brasileiro is down in double digits in recent market actions due to its pricing policy for gasoline and diesel fuel.
-That can be attributed to the Government of Brazil, which exercises a great deal of authority over the company.
+Petróleo Brasileiro is down in double-digits in recent market actions due to its pricing policy for gasoline and diesel fuel.
+That can be attributed to the government of Brazil, which exercises a great deal of authority over the company.
 Many times that influence has resulted in a negative impact on the share price of the company.
-It would have certainly helped the stock in recent buying and selling if guidance were issued the company for future pricing, but none was forthcoming.
+It would have certainly helped the stock in recent buying and selling if guidance was issued for the company for future pricing, but none was forthcoming.

 At around $14 a share, Petrobras Brasileiro is trading at an extremely low price-to-earnings ratio of just 8.
 That is a very alluring ratio for a foreign oil entity.
-By contrast, Eni SPA (NYSE: E), an Italian firm, is at a price-to-earnings ratio of over 25.
-Respsol (OTC: REPYY), a Spanish oil and natural gas company, trades at a price-to-earnings ratio close to 12.
+By contrast, Eni SpA (NYSE: E), an Italian firm, is at a price-to-earnings ratio of over 25.
+Repsol (OTC: REPYY), a Spanish oil and natural gas company, trades at a price-to-earnings ratio close to 12.

 Oil and natural gas are the best choices, by far.